Table of Contents

 The medial head arises from the dorsal surface of the humerus, from the medial and distal radial sulcus to the olecranon fossa and from the medial and lateral intermuscular septum.

-All three heads converge toward their insertion onto the olecranon process of the ulna and are innervated by the radial nerve (C6-C8).
+All three heads converge toward their insertion onto the olecranon process of the ulna and are innervated by the radial nerve (C6-C8) Blood supply is done by branches of the deep brachial artery.
 Their primary function is the extension of the elbow.

 |Triceps brachii||Long head: infraglenoid tubercle

 Lateral head: posterior humerus, superior to radial groove